 Statue Cruises does not have wheelchairs available for visitors.

 The grounds of Liberty Island as well as the Information Center, Concessions and all Security Screening Areas are wheelchair accessible.
 Those requiring the use of a wheelchair can enter the monument and experience the lobby, museum and lower promenade including Ft.
 Wood (what the Statue stands on).
 For assistance, please contact any National Park Service employee, U.S. Park Ranger, or U.S. Park Police Officer.
 A limited number of wheelchairs are available at both Liberty and Ellis Islands (on a first-come, first-served basis).
-The crown is not wheelchair accessible.
+The crown is not wheelchair or elevator accessible.
 Although pets are not allowed aboard Statue Cruises vessels or in the park, guide and assist animals are welcome.

 From Battery Park in Lower Manhattan: There is no parking or designated handicapped parking at Battery Park.
 Private parking lots are available but are limited in number.
 Handicapped accessible rest rooms are available within the Castle Clinton National Monument.
 Ferry ticketing areas are also wheelchair accessible.